argmaxml/recsplain/docs/source/configuration.rst

 The total items is the total number of items indexed.

 .. note::
-    Learn more about :doc:`data-index<indexing items from your database>`.
+    Learn more about :doc:`indexing items from your database<data-index>`.